Chapter 6. Configuring virtual machine subscriptions

 Virtual machines can use host-based subscriptions instead of consuming entitlements from physical subscriptions.
 A host-based subscription is attached to a hypervisor and entitles it to provide subscriptions to its virtual machines.
 Many host-based subscriptions provide entitlements for unlimited virtual machines.

-To allow virtual machines to inherit subscriptions from their hypervisors, you must install and configure virt-who.
+To allow virtual machines to inherit subscriptions from their hypervisors, you must install and configure the virt-who daemon.
 Virt-who queries the virtualization platform and reports hypervisor and virtual machine information to Red Hat Subscription Management.

 When a virtual machine is registered with auto-attach enabled, and sufficient host-based subscriptions are available, one of the following behaviors occurs: